 Since the 2013 Metropolitan gala put punk on a pedestal, this grungier era of out of home media buying is now treated with whitewashed nostalgia, and wild postings have been swept along for the ride.

 These days, wild posting in NYC has become much less risky, but at a much higher price.
 After a city crackdown on the practice, legal posting sites became scarce and even more costly after being monopolized by a handful of companies, some of which are operating illegally without city permits.
 The rising costs of real estate caused by gentrification have also drove up wild posting prices.

 Advertisers must now pay a premium to have their posters wheat-pasted in metropolitans, despite it being extraordinarily cheap to execute.
 The adhesive paste used for wild posting can be concocted with the common kitchen ingredients flour, water, and sugar, and amount to as little as $1 a gallon.

 In major wild posting markets like NYC, LA, and SF, daily views of postings can amount to 46k, 21k, and 19.6k respectively .
-But, it’s not just the eyeballs that appeal to advertisers; it’s the feel of wild postings.
+But, it’s not just the eyeballs that appeal to advertisers; it’s the feel of wild postings compared to more traditional out of home media buying.
 Wild posting evokes nostalgia for a grittier New York and encourages public interaction.
 It’s a statement against the mainstream and has an element of risk and rebellion against authority.